Skip to Main Content

 Before a federal regulation can be made,

-1. an administrative agency must first be created by Congress by statute, and
+1. an administrative agency must first be created by Congress by statute, AND

 2. Congress must, by statute, empower the agency to make regulations on a specific topic.